• Home

 • Using a slotted spoon, scoop out celery from water and add to bread cubes.
 Reserve celery water.
 Pour onion-butter mixture into cubes and stir well to combine.
 Pour a small amount of celery water at a time into the dressing mixture until bread is slightly damp.
 You will use about ½ cup in total.

-• Place back in empty bread bag and store in the refrigerator until ready to cook turkey.
+• Place back in the empty bread bag and store in the refrigerator until ready to cook turkey.
 There is enough dressing here for a 12 pound turkey.
 I usually double the recipe for my 20 lb. turkey.

-• Important: Do not stuff a turkey until just prior to cooking.
+• IMPORTANT: Do not stuff a turkey until just prior to cooking.

 Notes